-An association) is when there is a relationship between two elements, factors or events, but the association cannot be proved or explained.
-Associations can be positive (e.g. higher socioeconomic status is associated with higher student achievement) or negative (e.g. higher student absenteeism is associated with lower student achievement).
+An association is when there is a relationship between two elements, factors or events, but the association cannot be proved or explained.
+Associations can be positive (for example, higher socioeconomic status is associated with higher student achievement) or negative (for example, higher student absenteeism is associated with lower student achievement).

-Causation is when one element, factor or event is known to cause another (e.g. a particular teaching practice is known to lead to improvements in student test scores).
-To prove causation between two things (let’s call them A and B), researchers need to show: 1. that there is an association between A and B; 2. that A happens before B; and 3. that B is not caused by a third thing (i.e. C or D).
+Causation is when one element, factor or event is known to cause another (for example, a particular teaching practice is known to lead to improvements in student test scores).
+To prove causation between two things (let’s call them A and B), researchers need to show: 1. that there is an association between A and B; 2. that A happens before B; and 3. that B is not caused by a third thing (that is, C or D).
 In education settings, proving causation is often challenging because of the many influences on teacher and student outcomes.

 A comparison group is a group of people in a research study whose responses or outcomes function as a comparison against which the effect of the approach being tested can be measured.
 Comparison groups receive a different treatment to the group receiving the treatment or approach being tested.
 There can be any number of comparison groups in a study.
 A comparison group is called a ‘control group’ when it receives no treatment at all.

 Context is the social, cultural and environmental factors found in research settings.
 Taking context into account in research studies is important because context can affect the outcomes of research (i.e. evidence generated in one context may not necessarily apply to a different context).
 Evidence is most relevant when it has been generated in a context similar to the context in which it will be applied.
 Examples of ‘context’ may include location, demographics of research participants, or the level of organisational support for the particular approach being researched.

 Data is information that is collected and analysed in order to produce findings and/or to inform decision-making.
 Data can be qualitative (for example, teacher observations or quotes from students) or quantitative (for example, student test scores or attendance data).